ferrous-systems/rust-training/training-slides/src/pac-svd2rust.md

 ## Adding structure

-In C, the various registers for a peripheral can also be grouped into a `struct`
+In C, the various registers for a peripheral can also be grouped into a `struct`:

 ```c []
 typedef volatile struct uart0_reg_t {